 That means mobile phone use is banned and riding under the influence of drink or drugs will lead to prosecution.
 You are not allowed to ride an e-scooter on the pavement.

-You aren’t allowed to carry a passenger on an e-scooter and there are some weight restrictions that must be adhered to.
-The operator of the rental scheme can provide more details of these, usually through their smartphone app.
+You aren’t allowed to carry a passenger and there are some weight restrictions that must be adhered to.
+The operator of the rental scheme will provide more details of these, usually through their smartphone app.

 How and where do I ride an e-scooter legally?

 There are currently more than 30 towns and cities across England taking part in e-scooter trials.